Lilium in talks with Brazilian airline for $1B order – TechCrunch

 German electric aircraft startup Lilium is negotiating the terms for a 220-aircraft, $1 billion order with one of Brazil’s largest domestic airlines, the companies said Monday.
 Should the deal with Azul move forward, it would mark the largest order in Lilium’s history and its first foray into South American markets.

-“A term sheet has been signed and we will move towards a final agreement in the coming months,” a Lilium spokesperson told TechCrunch.
+“A term sheet has been signed and we will move toward a final agreement in the coming months,” a Lilium spokesperson told TechCrunch.

 The 220 aircraft would fly as part of a new, co-branded airline network that would operate in Brazil.
-Should the two companies come to an agreement, Azul would operate and maintain the fleet of the flagship 7-seater aircraft, and Lilium would provide custom spare parts, including replacement batteries, and an aircraft health monitoring platform.
+Should the two companies come to an agreement, Azul would operate and maintain the fleet of the flagship seven-seater aircraft, and Lilium would provide custom spare parts, including replacement batteries, and an aircraft health monitoring platform.

 Deliveries would commence in 2025, a year after Lilium has said it plans to begin commercial operations in Europe and the United States.
 These timelines are dependent upon Lilium receiving key certification approvals from each country’s requisite aerospace regulator.
 Azul said in a statement it would “support Lilium with the necessary regulatory approval processes in Brazil” as part of the agreement.